 The Trauma, PTSD and Treatment section provides information for providers on PTSD Essentials, Treatment Essentials, Types of Trauma, Specific Populations, Co-occurring Conditions, and Trauma Informed Care.

-For more provider topics, please use the left navigation to access information on: Assessment, Continuing Education, the Consultation Program and Patient Education.
+For more provider topics, please use the left navigation to access information on: Assessment, Continuing Education, the Consultation Program, the Tech into Care initiative, and Patient Education.

 • PTSD Essentials